thomaspinckney3/cs4501/Project4.md

    - Extending your experience services to have a create account, logout, login and create listing service.

-   - Exnteding your model APIs to allow creating and authenticating users and creating listings.
+   - Extending your model APIs to allow creating and authenticating users and creating listings.

    - Verifying correct authentication information in the create